Lebanon national rugby league team: 2008 World Cup qualifying

 Despite wanting to host another Mediterranean Cup in 2005, Lebanon did not play another international until November 2006.
 With a place in the 2008 World Cup up for grabs, Lebanon were drawn in a group with Russia and Ireland.
 In Darren Maroon's first match as head coach, Lebanon beat Russia 22–8 in a tight and tense match at the New River Stadium in North London.
 Ireland however had already thrashed Russia beforehand and so Lebanon needed to beat Ireland in Dublin to go top of the table.
 Centre Daniel Chiha crossed over the line after 13 minutes, but the conversion was missed.
 John Koborsi then extended the lead for Lebanon and the team went into half time 0–10 up.
 However within 6 minutes after half-time, Ireland had scored two tries and they were now in front.
 A little later Chris Salem then intercepted a ball near his own line and ran the whole length of the pitch to score a spectacular try.
 This lead didn't last though and in the last minutes of the game Ireland scored a try to end the game 18–18.
 In 2007 the World Cup qualifying matches continued.
 In October the team travelled to Moscow and put nine-tries past Russia to win 0–48.
-This meant that their last match against Ireland was crucial.
 Because Ireland had a significantly better points difference then Lebanon, The Cedars needed a win to qualify, a draw or a narrow defeat was simply not good enough.
 At the end of the Russia match, despite the easy victory, Darren Maroon said that the team must make big improvements if they were to beat the Irish.
 Due to the volatile situation in Lebanon, The Cedars had to play their "home tie" in Dewsbury, England.
 A George Ndaira try in the first half meant that Lebanon went into half time on the wrong end of a 12–4 scoreline.
 Chris Salem immediately scored a try after the interval though and Lebanon were back in the game.
 In the 63rd minute prop Charlie Nohra was sent off, leaving Lebanon with 12 men and a huge upward struggle.
 Frank Samia scored a converted try near the end of the match and so Lebanon were ahead for the first time in the match.
 In the last minute the two points were taken away as a high-tackle gave Ireland a penalty which they scored to end the game 16–16.
 Lebanon had not done enough to secure a place in the World Cup.